rayct/zet/README.md

 # Zettelkasten for Turner, Raymond C.
 (rwxray)

+Your text looks great!
+Just a few minor suggestions for improvement:

-This is where I dump my knowledge as it happens, all my zettels ("slips" or notes) about almost anything and everything.
-The idea is rather simple really and very powerful.
+"This is where I dump my knowledge as it happens, all my zettels ('slips' or notes) about almost anything and everything.
+The idea is rather simple, really, and very powerful.

-Everything is in docs or at https://rayct.github.io/zet
+Everything is in docs or at https://rayct.github.io/zet.

-This is a very community driven space for Inspiration for experienced vetrans to publish their Brilliance
+This is a highly community-driven space for inspiration, where experienced veterans can publish their brilliance.

-“The smarter you are, the less you talk.”
+'The smarter you are, the less you talk.'

-A very Special Thank you to Robert S. Muhlestein (rwxrob) for Inspiring me to create this and for his supreme abilty and Intelect to educate.
+A very special thank you to Robert S. Muhlestein (rwxrob) for inspiring me to create this and for his supreme ability and intellect to educate."

 ---